jfnavarro/st_pipeline/docs/installation.md

 pip install .
 ```

-You can also use the official PYPY repositories:
+You can also use the official PyPy repositories:

 ``` console
 pip install stpipeline